Get cheap business class tickets with these money-saving tips

 If you’re willing to pay for an upgrade, a feature offered by many airlines is bidding on a cheap business-class flight.
 Here, you can place a bid in the amount you’re willing to spend to upgrade your ticket to business class.
 If you’ve purchased an eligible fare on an airline that participates in upgrade auctions, you can make an offer on a cheap business class ticket.
 Obviously, the higher you bid, the greater your chances, but many upgrade auctions have surprisingly lenient lower limits.

-If you're already at the airport, the best chance at snagging a last-minute deal on an upgrade is to fly solo.
+If you're already at the airport, the best chance of snagging a last-minute upgrade deal is to fly solo.
 Travel alone, look elegant, be nice, and if it’s a milestone birthday, it can't hurt to casually mention it to the agent at check-in.

 6. Try booking with low-cost airlines

-Cheap business class tickets are going to be more affordable on low-cost airlines.
-For instance, WestJet is changing the game with its Dreamliner 787 business class seats on select domestic and international routes.
+Cheap business-class tickets will be more affordable on low-cost airlines.
+For instance, WestJet is changing the game with its 787 Dreamliner business-class seats on select domestic and international routes.
+You get lie-flat business-class seats and a premium experience, all for a lower price point.

 Turn your dream upgrade into a done deal

-So, next time you board a flight, remember: business class doesn’t have to be out of reach.
-With a little research, flexibility, and the right tools — like Skyscanner — you can turn left at the plane door for less than you think.
+So, next time you board a flight, remember that business class doesn’t have to be out of reach.
+With a little research, flexibility, and the right tools—like Skyscanner—you can turn left at the plane door for less than you think.
 Because sometimes, treating yourself to a little extra comfort is the smartest travel move of all.

 Frequently asked questions: Finding business class tickets

-One of the best (and easiest) ways to fly business class for cheap is to place a bid on an upgrade after you book a flight.
-You can put a bid that is within your budget and if your bid is chosen, then you'll be flying at the front of the plane.
+One of the best (and easiest) ways to fly first class for cheap is to place a bid on an upgrade after you book a flight.
+You can place a bid within your budget, and if your bid is chosen, you'll be flying at the front of the plane.

-The cheapest business class tickets depend on the airline and where and when you are travelling.
-Some airlines offering the most affordable in business class include Turkish Airlines, TAP Air Portugal, and LATAM.
+The cheapest business class tickets depend on the airline and where and when you’re travelling.
+Some airlines offering the most affordable business-class fares include Turkish Airlines, TAP Air Portugal, and LATAM Airlines.

-Scoring a business class seat doesn’t always mean paying business class prices.
-Here are a few clever ways to boost your chances of an upgrade:
+Scoring a business-class seat doesn’t always mean paying premium prices.
+Here are a few ways to boost your chances of an upgrade:

-1. Bid with points or cash — Some airlines let you place an upgrade bid after booking.
+• Bid with points or cash: Some airlines let you place an upgrade bid after booking.
 Worth a shot.

-3. Arrive early and ask nicely — Sometimes, all it takes is good timing and a polite ask at the check-in desk.
+• Arrive early and ask nicely: Sometimes, all it takes is good timing and a polite ask at the check-in desk.